ADBond/bga-calypso/README.md

 * access old scoring tables
 * ~~relative placements to current player~~
 * some of the css classes are names ridiculously.
 Once things are stable fix that.
+  * on that note also align on wontricks/cardswon etc - good to get it sorted earlier (!).
+Use Culbertson terminology??

 ## TODO list